 - Other Income: Record and track the income you receive outside of your invoices in FreshBooks, so all your income is in one place.

-- General Ledger: It’s a complete record of all the financial transactions of your company throughout its life.
+- General Ledger: A complete record of all your company’s financial transactions.

 - Trial Balance: A statement of all the debit and credit balances in your chart of accounts.

 - Chart of Accounts: A list of all accounts that help you categorize the transactions of your business.